anuditverma/anuditverma.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
 Also, I am very fond of video games, I love to create digital art and play around with my Photoshop skills, apart from these I love listening to music and occasional cooking.
-I am eager to meet new people, to connect, discuss, network and grow, mostly at hackathons, developers’ conferences, dev-fests, and gaming meet-ups.
+I am eager to meet and connect with new people at hackathons, developers’ conferences, dev-fests, and gaming meet-ups.
 </p>

 <p class="about-text">